 When considering a venue, speak to your venue coordinator about options for a sudden change of weather or blackouts, storm doors, umbrella storage, etc.

 Remember that you might want to consider having coverage, like wedding/event insurance, to give you extra peace of mind if you are serving alcohol.

 13. Keep the main thing, the main thing

 This is a total cliché, but also totally TRUE.
-Wedding planning (with no wedding planner!) and DIY projects can be so stressful.
+Wedding planning (especially with no wedding planner!) and DIY projects do have the tendency to be

 When you feel overwhelmed, remind yourself that it is not just about how awesome your event will be (although partially it is!), this is the day that you are celebrating your union and commitment to the love of your life.